giuseppecangemi/Case_Study-Regression-Discontinuity-Design_STATA/README.md

 The results I obtained from IV regression are bigger than OLS: one more year of compulsory schooling leads to about 51 percent more earnings than the 16 percent of the OLS.
 This result is consistent with the literature since with IV regression we are going to see the effect for those subjects who have an effect from the introduction of the policy.
 Instead OLS regression estimates about the average population.
 Although the direction is consistent with the literature, the result seems to be really great.

+#########

+STEP 3 - RDD: In a regression discontinuity design (RDD) a discontinuity is suggestive of violations of the no manipulation assumption.
+In fact one could manipulate the running variable X (k on STATA in our case) in order to be on one side of the cut off rather than the other.
+So if we graphically see discontinuity on the cut off it means that there can be manipulation.

+I develop discontinuity regressions to see if does exist the jump on the threshold.

+From the results we obtain it would seem to have an effect related to the presented policy.
+The jump is evident.

+I try to do some tests (placebo) by arbitrarily changing the running variable to 5 (no longer 0).
+As we can see from the following graph, the discontinuity no longer exists.
+Thus, there is another reason for considering the discontinuity on the correct cut off to be correct and indicative.